 In today's blog post, I would like to talk to you about a specific home studies area- the reference letter.
 As a part of the home study, you will be asked to give the social study evaluator a list of references that you believe can speak to your experience and temperament as a parent.
 As with anything else related to a family law case, there is a recommended method for completing this portion of the case.

 You will usually be expected to provide the name and contact information for at least three references at a minimum.
 I have some information and perspective I would like to present to you regarding who you may want to use as a reference and the emphasis of the letter.

 Point the social study evaluator towards family and non-family members

 You can use family members like one or two of your references, but it is recommended that you not use only family members.
-The reason for this is pretty simple: family members may know you the best, but they will undoubtedly be biased in favor of you and against your child’s other parent.
-That’s just the way of the world, and a social study evaluator will know this coming into the interview.
+The reason for this is pretty simple: family members may know you the best, but they will undoubtedly be biased in favor of you and against your child's other parent.
+That's just the way of the world, and a social study evaluator will know this is coming into the interview.

 Listen to the instructions from the social study evaluator and follow them.

 You do not get extra credit for providing more references than the social study evaluator requested.
 In fact, with limited time to spend on your evaluation, the evaluator may hold it against you that you provided them with more than the requested amount of references.

 It becomes an issue of instruction following at a certain point- just like when you were in school.
 The social study evaluator wants to see if you can follow the rules prescribed for whatever process you are involved in.
 This may not be the fairest comparison, but would it be outrageous to think that because you cannot follow the instructions of a social study evaluator's instructions, you also would not be able to follow the instructions of a district court judge?